After waves of COVID deaths, care homes face legal reckoning

 The director at Amaraggi, reached by telephone, said she did not want to be quoted.
 The charitable foundation that manages the home did not respond to requests for comment from The Associated Press.

-In emails to residents' families, managers had acknowledged at least 19 deaths among its 80 residents in March and April.
-Meyer was among the first to go.
+In emails to residents' families, managers had acknowledged at least 19 deaths among its 80 residents.

-As a child, Meyer had contracted diphtheria and meningitis, and raging fevers damaged his brain.
-He had a knack for memory games and was able to recite family birthdates and phone numbers, but couldn't alert people when he was thirsty or hungry.
-On the sliding scale used in France to measure dependency, Meyer was graded GIR 1, reserved for people in beds and wheelchairs who require continual care.

-Meyer's helpers tried gaining access in subsequent days, but were turned away, the family says.

-In lockdown, only Robert was able to use his status as a doctor to visit Meyer, twice.
-The second visit filled him with despair: He felt Meyer had the same exhausted look as their mother when she died at age 105 in 2017.

-Robert says the home's doctor called the afternoon of Meyer's death to say he suspected he was falling sick himself with COVID-19 and was leaving.
-But first, he promised to put Meyer on an intravenous drip because Robert was concerned his brother was too weak to eat or drink and was becoming dehydrated.
+One of his brothers, Robert, says the home's doctor called the afternoon of Meyer's death to say he suspected he was falling sick himself with COVID-19 and was leaving, but promised to first put Meyer on an intravenous drip to keep him from becoming dehydrated.

-About three hours later, the doctor called again: A nurse had found Meyer dead in his room.

 Already, the difficulty of gaining information has evidenced itself: Only on May 4, after repeated pleas from relatives, did managers disclose that 19 residents had died, saying they previously withheld that information because "it appeared to us to be particularly worry-inducing and harmful to communicate this data to the families."